janderson4671/byu-cs460-f2022-1/lab-network-layer/README.md

    - Parse out the destination IP address in the packet.
-   - If the destination IP address matches _any_ of the IP addresses on the host (i.e., not limited to the IP address on the incoming interface), or if the destination IP address is the broadcast IP address (`255.255.255.255`), then call another method to handle the payload, depending on the protocol value in the IP header:
+   - If the destination IP address matches _any_ of the IP addresses on the host (i.e., not limited to the IP address on the incoming interface), or if the destination IP address is the broadcast IP address for that subnet, then call another method to handle the payload, depending on the protocol value in the IP header.
+The broadcast address for the subnet is simply the last IP address in the subnet, i.e., the IP address with all the "host" bits set.
+You will find the `ip_prefix_last_address()` function useful for this.
      - For type TCP (`IPPROTO_TCP = 6`), call `handle_tcp()`, passing the full
        IP datagram, including header.
      - For type UDP (`IPPROTO_UDP = 17`), call `handle_udp()`, passing the full